Water Damage Restoration Guide

 Try to remove as much water as you can and shut off the source to stop the water flow.
 Mop the floors and remove furniture and other valuable items, especially if they are electronic devices.
 If you can, remove all the carpets as well and hang them out to dry immediately.
 As mentioned before, rugs are highly porous surfaces that tend to absorb huge amounts of water very quickly.
 If applicable, open any windows in the room to make sure the air is moving.
 This will slow down mold buildup and will make the environment safer.

-To start the flood restoration process is always desirable, but if you’re not sure what to do or you suspect there are potential safety hazards due to water affecting electrical cords and home appliances, it’s always better to wait for professionals to arrive.
+To start the flood restoration process is always desirable, but if youre not sure what to do or you suspect there are potential safety hazards due to water affecting electrical cords and home appliances, its always better to wait for professionals to arrive.

-It’s important to know that every water restoration job is unique due to various factors.
+Its important to know that every water restoration job is unique due to various factors.
 Each restoration process requires a mix of different techniques and methods to assure every trace of water damage is taken care of.

 Sure, class 1 water intrusions can be taken care of by an untrained individual with no experience, but as we mentioned, water tends to get stuck in certain materials, causing potential issues in the future.
 Undetected areas affected by flood damage are a convenient place for mold to take residence.